asvd/naturalScroll/README.md

 naturally: it starts and finishes the movement with zero speed and acceleration.
-If another scrolling target is specified during an animation still running, `natural scroll` recalculates the remaining animation frames, so that the scrolling still continues smoothly, but reaches the new destination.
+If another scrolling target is specified during an animation still running, `natural scroll` recalculates the remaining animation frames, so that the scrolling continues smoothly and reaches the new destination.
 The animation does not look slower, it just feels *better*.
 The user may not even notice the magic at all, but a good design should not be noticed.
 For him the scrolling becomes natural, comfortable and predictable.

 You can see how `natural scroll` works on the following web-pages (click the menu items there and carefully watch how the page is